All posts

 Lesson 1: Embrace MCP

-The ChatGPT App documentation makes Apps sound like they use MCP, but they’re not MCP themselves.
+The official documentation makes MCP Apps sound like they merely use MCP, but they’re not MCP themselves.
 That’s not quite right.
 Think of these apps as a GUI feature of MCP, and architect your apps entirely according to MCP concepts.
 Every UI/page is just a Resource and every API is just a Tool.
 Get comfortable with those abstractions.
 An App has one or more Resources, a Resource has one or more Tools.

 My original toy apps didn’t properly adhere to those boundaries, and I found the abstractions I naturally built broke down when they came in contact with production ChatGPT.
 It’s a bit easier to recognize the core abstraction now that MCP started adding these interfaces to the protocol, but it’s only been a week and a half since they started, and the interfaces are still highly unstable.